akoenig/prisma-kubernetes-deployment/readme.md

 database-3199294884-93hw4   1/1       Running   0          1m
 ```

-Yeah, it runs!
+It runs!

 ## 3.2 Deploying the Service

-Before diving into this section a short recap as well: Now our MySQL database pod is running and available within the Kubernetes cluster internally.
-Remember, Kubernetes assigns a local IP address so that another application could access the database.
-Now imagine a scenario in which your database crashes.
-Kubernetes will take care of that situation and schedules the Pod again, so that it will be up again.
+Before diving into this section a short recap as well: Our MySQL database pod is running now and available within the cluster internally.
+Remember, Kubernetes assigns a local IP address to the `Pod` so that another application could access the database.
+Now, imagine a scenario in which your database crashes.
+The cluster management system will take care of that situation and schedules the `Pod` again.
 In this case, Kubernetes will assign a different IP address which results in crashes of your applications that are communicating with the database.
-To avoid such a situation, Kubernetes comes with an internal DNS resolution mechanism.
-What you do is using a different primitive, called `Service`.
-A service is an internal load balancer that is reachable via the `service name` and it forwards the traffic to your Pod(s).
+To avoid such a situation, the cluster manager comes with an internal DNS resolution mechanism.
+You have to use a different primitive, called `Service`, to benefit from that mechanism.
+A service is an internal load balancer that is reachable via the `service name`.
+It's task is to forward the traffic to your `Pod(s)` and make it reachable across the cluster by it's name.

 A service definition for our MySQL database would look like: